 11. Downtown Beirut

-Constituting the intra-muros city of the Roman Empire, downtown Beirut showcases the various landmarks of historical layers and civilizations coexisting together.
+Constituting the intra-Muros city of the Roman Empire, downtown Beirut showcases the various landmarks of historical layers and civilizations coexisting together.
 Undergoing the most controversial development project after the civil war, today it incorporates a 2.5 km walking circuit (Beirut heritage trail) touring the main historical monuments, ruins, and religious architecture; the Phoenician-Persian quarter, the roman Cardo Maximus, Place de l’Étoile, just to name a few.

-12. Centrale bar and restaurant
+12. Centrale Bar and Restaurant

 This 1920’s house built on ottoman and colonial preferences, was saved from collapse when Bernard Khoury took the refurbishment project in 2001.
 Due to its decaying structure, temporary steel girders enveloped the facade as interior partitions were removed for a better spatial layout.
 Critical of falsification during preservation, Khoury decides on keeping the structural grid as an authentic reminder of the building’s history.
-A steel cylinder topping the restaurant makes room for a 17 m long bar with a retractable roof and views to Beirut central district.
+A steel cylinder topping the restaurant makes room for a 17 m long bar with a retractable roof and views of Beirut central district.

-13. Beirut terraces
+13. Beirut Terraces

 With occasional exhibitions organized in some vacant apartments, visitors have the chance to experience the true essence of this residential tower designed by the renowned Swiss architects Herzog & De Meuron in 2013.
-A modern interpretation of the accumulative historical context of Beirut, the design is an eloquent pile of concrete slabs holding unique layouts of apartments with unobstructed views to the city.
+A modern interpretation of the accumulative historical context of Beirut, the design is an eloquent pile of concrete slabs holding unique layouts of apartments with unobstructed views of the city.

 14. Sursock Street

 One of Beirut’s most notable districts, the Sursock street, named after the Sursock family that resided there, was once a modest getaway for wealthy Beiruty families.
-Iconic gardens and scattered mansions all along the street, the neighborhood holds beside the sursock museum, Villa Lina Sursock, Villa Paradiso, and sursock palace to name a few.
+Iconic gardens and scattered mansions all along the street, the neighborhood holds besides the sursock museum, Villa Lina Sursock, Villa Paradiso, and sursock palace to name a few.

 15. Zaituna Bay

-Designed by Steven Holl architects, this project regularly sparks controversy as the private development takes over what’s left of the handful of public spaces in the city.
+Designed by Steven Holl Architects, this project regularly sparks controversy as the private development takes over what’s left of the handful of public spaces in the city.
 However, this seaside addition remains one of the most successful of the downtown development projects.
 Incorporating a Yacht club and a series of restaurants and luxury shops, the project is most famous for its ‘beach walk’, favorable for an evening outing with friends.